Taxi drivers protest across Dublin over the government's decision to deregulate the taxi industry.

 Protests also took place around the country in Cork, Limerick and Galway.

-An RTÉ News report by Charlie Bird broadcast on 23 November 2000.
+An RTÉ News report broadcast on 23 November 2000.
+The reporter is Charlie Bird.